benjamincrozat/laravel-boilerplate/README.md

 - *laravel/homestead*, if you don't want to use Valet or Docker;
 - *laravel/scout*, for easy full-text search on your models;
 - *laravel/socialite*, for easy one click authentication;
+- *nothingworks/blade-svg*, to make it easy working with SVGs;
 - *predis/predis*, which is used by Laravel if the native extension isn't present;
 - *shipping-docker/vessel*, if you don't want to use Valet or Vagrant.